plgd-dev/doc/content/en/features/device-shadow.md

 toc: true
 ---

 The device shadow represents represents the current state of each device's resource.
-Each connected device notifies the plgd Cloud about every change using the CoAP Gateway observations, which are started right after the device successfully connects and authenticates.
+Each connected device notifies the plgd Hub about every change using the CoAP Gateway observations, which are started right after the device successfully connects and authenticates.
 All changes are persisted in form of an audit log in the EventStore, from which is the latest version returned to clients through the Resource Directory.

 ## Operation overview

 ### Update a resource from CoAP Gateway

-{{< plantuml id="update-device-shadow-from-cloud" >}}
+{{< plantuml id="update-device-shadow-from-hub" >}}
 @startuml Sequence
 skinparam backgroundColor transparent
 hide footbox